 6. If it is an Option, Live on Campus Freshman Year

-Every school is different and not all students are offered on-campus housing their first year or any year.
+Every school is different; not all students are offered on-campus housing their first year or any year.
 But multiple studies showed that living in freshman housing increased social engagement.

 Students living on campus were more likely to be members of study groups and get involved in extracurricular activities, both markers for success.

-…living on campus had a direct, positive effect on learning outcomes, and educational aspirations had the greatest indirect effects on learning and intellectual development.
-In fact, living on campus had the greatest total effect (i.e., the combination of direct and indirect effects) on learning outcomes of any institutional characteristic.
+…living on campus had a direct, positive effect on learning outcomes, and educational aspirations had the most significant indirect effects on learning and intellectual development.
+Living on campus had the most critical total effect (i.e., the combination of direct and indirect effects) on learning outcomes of any institutional characteristic.

 7. Select the Right Friends

-Students should think carefully in choosing their friends because no influence seems to be as forceful as peer group pressure.
+Students should think carefully about choosing their friends because no influence seems as forceful as peer group pressure.

-A student’s peer group, according to one study was, “’the single most potent source of influence,’ affecting virtually every aspect of development—cognitive, affective, psychological, and behavioral.”
+According to one study, a student’s peer group was”’ the single most potent source of influence,’ affecting virtually every aspect of development — cognitive, affective, psychological, and behavioral.”

 Even as our kids move on with their lives, it appears our influence is still very relevant.
-College can be a daunting and far more challenging experience that high school, requiring a great deal more self-direction.
+College can be a daunting and far more challenging experience than high school, requiring much more self-direction than high school.

-Some students stumble their first year and can become demoralized.
-Research shows they are aided by a reminder that their parents’ confidence in them is undimmed and support unreserved.
+Some students stumble in their first year and can become demoralized.
+Research shows they are aided by a reminder that their parents’ confidence in them is undimmed and support unreservedly.

 9. The Effects of Success in College Linger Long After Graduation

-A Gallup-Purdue University study of college graduates showed that it is a few simple things that increase the odds of turning a successful college experience into satisfying work life.
+A Gallup-Purdue University study of college graduates showed that a few simple things increase the odds of turning a successful college experience into satisfying work life.

-Every freshman should know that the positive effects of constructive relationships with professors, meaningful work experience and extracurricular activities and in-depth academic work, can last a lifetime.
+Every freshman should know that the positive effects of constructive relationships with professors, meaningful work experience, extracurricular activities, and in-depth academic work can last a lifetime.

-if graduates recalled having a professor who cared about them as a person, made them excited about learning, and encouraged them to pursue their dreams, their odds of being engaged at work more than doubled, as did their odds of thriving in all aspects of their well-being.
+If graduates recalled having a professor who cared about them as a person, excited them about learning, and encouraged them to pursue their dreams, their odds of being engaged at work more than doubled, as did their odds of thriving in all aspects of their well-being.

 And if graduates had an internship or job in college where they were able to apply what they were learning in the classroom, were actively involved in extracurricular activities and organizations, and worked on projects that took a semester or more to complete, their odds of being engaged at work doubled as well.